 Also, make sure not to wait for the scenic elevator to open.
 You can access the lower walkway by a set of stairs.

 Back on the upper level, keep an eye out for the birds that appear to be flying right into the sheer wall of water and disappearing on the other side.
-They are the Great dusky swifts and they like to nest next to the waterfalls and rocky cliffs.
+They are the Great dusky swifts, and they like to nest next to waterfalls and rocky cliffs.

 The Waterfall Trail

-The last lookout on the trail, opposite Belmond Hotel das Cataratas is not as crowded and there is a short walking trail runs into the jungle here.
-We had quite a bit of luck spotting wildlife on this trail: Azara’s agouti, Capuchins and some very cool birds including the brilliantly-coloured Green-headed tanager.
-It is a good spot to see wild animals being wild, rather than waiting for handouts along the park’s trails.
+The last lookout on the trail, opposite Belmond Hotel das Cataratas, is not as crowded, and there is a short walking trail that runs into the jungle here.
+We had quite a bit of luck spotting wildlife on this trail: Azara’s agouti, Capuchins and some very cool birds, including the brilliantly coloured Green-headed tanager.
+It is a good spot to see wild animals being wild rather than waiting for handouts along the park’s trails.

 The Belmond is the only hotel located inside Parque National du Iguaçu, right across the road from the falls.
-So, if you feel like a splurge (check prices here), spend a night at the hotel and you will be able to have the falls to yourself by visiting outside of the park’s visiting hours.
+So, if you feel like a splurge, spend a night at the hotel, and you will be able to have the falls to yourself by visiting outside of the park’s visiting hours.

 Macuco Safari Boat ride

 If there is one attraction not to be missed on the Brazilian side of the falls, it is the Macuco Safari speedboat ride (stop three on the bus).
 The experience starts with a bit of an unnecessary educational ride on a very slow train through the jungle.
 The guide provides a commentary in three languages consecutively: Portuguese, Spanish and English, and it would have been faster to walk up to the boat landing!

 After the train ride, there is an optional walking safari on offer as well, though most people choose to continue to the boat ‘landing’.